Balance of Payment Crisis: Meaning

 Balance of Payment Crisis – Reasons

 The gap or difference between income and expenditure is met by borrowing more money.
-In case the borrowing goes beyond control, the country starts finding tough repayment of principal amount and the interest.
+If the borrowing goes beyond control, the country starts finding tough repayment of principal amount and the interest.
 This results in missed installment payments and a downgrade of investor confidence in the international market.

 Current Account Deficit